-a. any expenses and charges paid to the witnesses, experts or interpreters;

-- b. any cost incurred to secure the attendance of witnesses who have not appeared voluntarily; and - c. any costs and expenses occasioned by the use of a special procedure on request.
+- (a) any expenses and charges paid to the witnesses, experts or interpreters; - (b) any costs incurred to secure the attendance of witnesses who have not appeared voluntarily; and - (c) any costs and expenses occasioned by the use of a special procedure on request.

-A diplomatic officer or Consular Agent of either Contracting state may, in the territory of the other State, take the evidence, without compulsion of nationals of the State which he represents, in aid of judicial proceedings commenced in the courts of the Contracting state which he represents.
+A diplomatic officer or Consular Agent of either Contracting State may, in the territory of the other State, take the evidence, without compulsion of nationals of the State which he represents, in aid of judicial proceedings commenced in the courts of the Contracting State which he represents.

-A person duly appointed as a Commissioner by the courts of either Contracting State may, without compulsion, take evidence in the territory of the other Contracting State, in accordance with the laws of that State.
+A person duly appointed as a Commissioner by the courts of either Contracting State may, without compulsion, take evidence in the territory of the other Contracting State, in accordance with the law of that State.

-1. Each of the Contracting States shall, in accordance with its laws, recognize and/or execute decrees passed by the Courts of the other Contracting State in civil, commercial and personal matters and by criminal courts in civil matters.

-2. The term 'Decree' as used in this Agreement, whatever its designation, means any decision rendered in judicial proceedings by a competent court of the Contracting States.

-3. This Agreement shall not apply to interim or provisional measures, except matters relating to taxation and allowance.
+- 1. Each of the Contracting States shall, in accordance with its laws, recognise and/or execute decrees passed by the Courts of the other Contracting State in civil, commercial and personal matters and by criminal courts in civil matters. - 2.
+The term "decree" as used in this Agreement, whatever its designation, means any decision rendered in judicial proceedings by a competent court of the Contracting States. - 3.
+This Agreement shall not apply to interim or provisional measures, except matters relating to taxation and allowances.